Must Have Remote Work Tools for Distributed Teams in 2020

 Time Tracking Tools

-Their reports are easy to use and intuitive, making them an ideal option for managers to use internally or for external use with clients.
+For example, If you're looking to provide managers with a high-level overview then tools like Toggl, Harvest, and Beebole are a great option.
+Their reports are easy to use and intuitive, making them an ideal option to use internally or for external use with clients.

-Like many of the other entries on our list, we recommend trying a few different options before deciding on what’s best for your organization.
+Like many of the other entries on our list, we recommend trying a few different options before deciding on what’s best for you.

-They all offer either a free version or a free trial, so don’t hesitate to try them all out.
+They all either offer a free version or a free trial, so don’t hesitate to try them out.

 Google Drive helps you keep track of all your files in one secure and centralized space.
 Remote workers use Drive to store and share spreadsheets, presentations, reports, and other important documents.
 Another advantage of Google Drive for remote teams is the fact that you can collaborate with other team members in real-time.
 Conveniently sync your files across devices, so you can view and update them on the go from any device.
 Dropbox is another great option usually falling a close second to Google Drive on most review sites.

 These are our favorite tools for productivity and collaboration while working remotely.
 We'd love to hear your thoughts and experiences – what tools are must-haves for your team?

 Becoming A Top Remote Developer (Part 3): Be Communicative.27 Nov • 9 min Read